-On the last track we discussed Echolalia.
-This included why autistic children echo, teaching "I don’t understand," rewording the question, adding questions, giving choices and repetition for its own sake.
+In the last section, we discussed Echolalia.
+This included why autistic children echo, teaching "I don’t understand," rewording the question, adding questions, giving choices, and repetition for its own sake.

-On this track, we will discuss the inclusion of autistic children in a typical school setting to help them socialize.
+In this section, we will discuss the inclusion of autistic children in a typical school setting to help them socialize.
 Have you ever worked with a family whose autistic child was being mainstreamed into the public school system?
 Have you ever had to testify in court on the child’s behalf?
-As you listen to Dr. Lynn Koegel’s account of a court case, from her book, Overcoming Autism, think about how you might respond if called to testify for an autistic child in a similar court case.
+As you read Dr. Lynn Koegel’s account of a court case from her book, Overcoming Autism, think about how you might respond if called to testify for an autistic child in a similar court case.
 Dr. Koegel wrote:

 The school’s attorney asked, "Lynn, have you ever worked in the public schools?"

 The family’s attorney found it humorous that she refused to call me Dr. Koegel.